opendilab/DI-engine-docs/r2d3_en.rst

    :noindex:

 .. note::
-The input of the network in our current r2d3 policy implementation is only the state observation at time t, not including the action and reward at time t-1, nor the extra information vector : math: `f_{t}` .
+    The input of the network in our current r2d3 policy implementation is only the state observation at time t, not including the action and reward at time t-1, nor the extra information vector :math:`f_{t}` .
 ..
 Note: ``...`` represents an omitted code snippet.